How astronomy aids progress in Africa

 Pandor left her audience in no doubt about the ultimate goal: to realise a Plan of Action for South Africa.
 This plan has a number of aims, including to eradicate famine and diseases such as HIV, tuberculosis and malaria and to reduce unemployment.
 These goals can best be achieved by ensuring the rapid development of South Africa, and preferably the whole African continent.

-Following Pandor's address, representatives from the International Astronomical Union, the European Astronomical Society and Leiden University signed an agreement to establish a new Astronomy for Development hub, the ninth worldwide.
-The hub in Leiden will bring children in Europe in contact with astronomy via the Universe Aware programme to fuel their interest in knowledge and technology.
-The hub will focus particularly on the children of migrants.
+Following Pandor's address, representatives from the International Astronomical Union, the European Astronomical Society and Leiden University signed an agreement to establish a new Astronomy for Development office, the ninth worldwide.
+This office in Leiden will bring among other things, children in Europe in contact with astronomy via the Universe Aware programme to fuel their interest in science and technology.
+The European office will focus particularly on the children of migrants.